 Former Sen. Russell B. Long famously described the concept of tax reform as “Don’t tax you, don’t tax me, tax that fellow behind the tree!”
 Assuming Long’s analogy accurately describes America’s take on taxes, one can’t help but wonder: Who is that poor sap hiding in the bushes?

 The answer is simple — he’s an American home owner, hiding for good reason:

 Did you know U.S. home owners already pay 80% to 90% of all federal income tax collected?
 And now the government wants more.
-Rather than curbing wasteful spending, some policymakers want Americans to part with deductions like property taxes and mortgage interest—a perk of home ownership for more than 80 years.
+Rather than curbing wasteful spending, some policymakers want Americans to part with deductions like property taxes and mortgage interest — a perk of home ownership since 1913.

 During an April 13, 2011, speech on deficit reduction, President Obama said, “The tax code is also loaded up with spending on things like itemized deductions.
 And while I agree with the goals of many of these deductions, like home ownership or charitable giving, we cannot ignore the fact that they provide millionaires an average tax break of $75,000 while doing nothing for the typical middle-class family that doesn’t itemize.”

 What the president’s carefully-worded statement ignores is the huge number of typical middle-class families who do itemize their tax returns.
 The reason most taxpayers itemize is because they are home owners — 91% of families currently claiming the mortgage interest deduction (MID) earn less than $200,000 annually and 65% earn less than $100,000 per year.
 The notion that deductions for home ownership do nothing for the middle class is wildly inaccurate.